Gemma Owen wearing Halo

 The specially designed peak doesn’t just flatter, it also shades the face, so no matter how bright the sun is, you always have a clear vision.
 Plus, it protects against harmful rays.

-The SP8 will also help you keep a cool head thanks to its 10 (that’s right TEN!) ventilation slots and the Free Fit system, which increases airflow.
-The helmet can also be customised with trim or piping for that personal touch.
+The SP8 will also help you keep a cool head thanks to its 10 ventilation slots and the Free Fit system, which increases airflow.

-This style of peak is so hot right now in showjumping, but it also has safety benefits as its flexibility distributes energy on impact.
+This style of peak is popular in Showjumping, and it also has safety benefits as its flexibility distributes energy on impact.

-Another great safety feature when jumping is the option to add MIPS technology, an innovative liner than helps reduce injuries from rotational falls.
+Another great safety feature when jumping is the option to add Mips® technology, an innovative liner that helps reduce injuries from rotational falls.

 Eventing